Graham Alexander: Return to Preston North End

-After the sacking of Phil Brown a few games down the line, he became joint-caretaker manager, alongside David Unsworth.
+After the dismissal of Phil Brown a few games down the line, Alexander became joint-caretaker manager, alongside David Unsworth.
 His first match in joint-charge was an away match against MK Dons, which they won 1–0.
 Just before what was to be an ordinary match against Wycombe Wanderers, it was announced that Graham Westley would replace them at the helm of Preston, and that Wycombe was to be the last match in charge for the pairing of Alexander and Unsworth.
 They won the match 3–2.

 Playing his final game on 28 April 2012 against Charlton Athletic, Alexander came on as a substitute for Max Ehmer in the 84th minute.
 This was supposed to be a cameo appearance to allow the Preston supporters to show their appreciation of his service to the club.
 However, with Preston losing 1–2 in stoppage time, they were awarded a free-kick 25 yards from Charlton's goal.
 Alexander stepped up to curl the ball around the wall and inside the near post, scoring with the final kick of his career.
 His final senior goal helped him to hold the record of "highest-scoring British defender" for almost 12 years before his career tally was surpassed by James Tavernier in March 2024.

 On 20 June 2012, Alexander was appointed Head of Youth Development.
-Chairman Peter Ridsdale said "He's got over 1,000 games under his belt, he's a hero here and what better person to head our youth development."
+Chairman Peter Ridsdale said: "He's got over 1,000 games under his belt, he's a hero here and what better person to head our youth development."

 International career

 Born in England to a Scottish father and Irish mother, Alexander was eligible to play for England, the Republic of Ireland or Scotland.
 Before his first international call, Alexander said, "To be honest, since I started playing football, I've had two ambitions: to play in the Premier League, and to play for Scotland.
 I've been brought up supporting Scotland as far back as I can remember."
 This ambition was fulfilled when he made his Scotland debut on 17 April 2002 in a 2–1 friendly defeat to Nigeria at Pittodrie Stadium.

-Alexander was part of the Scotland squad who won the annual Japanese Kirin Cup tournament in 2006, beating Bulgaria 5–1 before drawing 0–0 with Japan.
+Alexander was part of the Scotland squad who won the annual Japanese Kirin Cup tournament in 2006, defeating Bulgaria 5–1 before drawing 0–0 with Japan.
 He gained his 25th Scotland cap in a 1–0 home victory against France.
 He gained a total of 40 caps for Scotland.
 Alexander was shown only one yellow card while playing for Scotland, against New Zealand in May 2003.

 Managerial career

 Fleetwood Town

 On 6 December 2012, Alexander was appointed as the new manager of League Two club Fleetwood Town.
 Upon his arrival, Fleetwood were sat in seventh place in the league, though had recently been eliminated from the FA Cup by Aldershot Town.

-In his second season in charge, Alexander guided Fleetwood to promotion by winning the promotion play-offs, but was subsequently sacked in September 2015, following a poor start to their 2015–16 campaign in League One.
+In his second season in charge, Alexander guided Fleetwood to promotion by winning the promotion play-offs, but was subsequently dismissed in September 2015, following a poor start to their 2015–16 campaign in League One.